Tvalley71/pluggit/README.md

 Home Assistant integration for Pluggit ventilation units

 > [!TIP]
 > This integration is based on the Dantherm integration, as both Pluggit and Dantherm ventilation units appear to use the same controller.
 The repository doesn't contain the entire integration; most of the code is copied from the Dantherm integration during each release.
-The main differences are the domain, to give each integration a distinct branding, and the list of model names.
+The main differences are the name and domain, to give each integration a distinct branding, and the list of model names.
 You can find the Dantherm integration [here](https://github.com/Tvalley71/dantherm).

 ### Support